Problem

 FIDO Authentication Flow

-FIDO protocols use public-key cryptography.
+FIDO uses public-key cryptography.

 Application